The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: That depth can be more than a small team needs, and higher tiers carry enterprise pricing.
 Fixing what you find happens in another tool.

-3. Peec AI: best for tracking large prompt sets at scale
+3. Peec AI: prompt tracking at scale

 Key features: Daily monitoring with citation source classification; bulk prompt upload, clustering, and multi-country support; reporting and export built for larger teams.